How to Make and Freeze Basil Sauce

 • fresh basil (lots of it!)

-• a quality olive oil (avocado oil is excellent as well)
+• a quality olive oil or avocado oil

 • Himalayan salt